Protect the world’s peace. Donate to support Ukraine

 Cea Sunrise Person shares her remarkable childhood in the Canadian wilderness.
 Cea was born to a teenage mother who was part of the counterculture movement of the 1960s.
 She grew up in a teepee in northern Alberta with her offbeat family, including her grandfather, who grew marijuana.

 The family life changed dramatically when Cea's mother began dating a new boyfriend.
-Moving out frequently and taking up residence wherever they could became a part of their lives.
-Cea recounts her experience of looking for some stability and self-identity.
-She even discusses a hint of emotional safety amid a life that had more than its share of hardship, trauma, and family dysfunction.
+Cea and her family began moving frequently and taking up residence wherever they could.
+Cea recounts her experience of looking for stability and self-identity amidst a life that had more than its share of hardship, trauma, and family dysfunction.

 Similarities between the books: